thevilledev/ez-docker-monero/README.md

 By default the container starts running `monerod`.
 See `docker-entrypoint.sh`.

+Local directory called `data` is mounted into the container directory `/root/.bitmonero` for data persistency.

 You can tail container logs and see where blockchain sync is going:

 ```